Crutchfield Writing Team

 Clarion's 2013 line of CD and digital media receivers combines great sound, good looks, and modern functionality.
 So no matter what you're looking for in a car audio system, you'll likely find it.
 Get the lowdown from the Clarion booth at CES 2013.

-Watch this video for a quick overview of the 2013 line of Kenwood Excelon CD receivers.
+Watch this video for a quick overview of the 2013 line of Kenwood Excelon CD receivers at Crutchfield.
 A Kenwood Excelon receiver gives you outstanding sound, whether your music is stored on your phone or thumb drive, or streamed through your phone from the Internet.

 Kenwood's 2013 in-dash navigation receivers give you snappy GPS navigation, including free traffic updates.
 You can listen to Internet radio through your smartphone, talk hands-free, and play music from all kinds of sources.
 They're the perfect in-dash command center for your ride.